pok49/ispell-eo/README.md

   : countries and ethnography

 \#komp
-  : some computer-science terminology according to the «[Komputada Leksikono](http://www.esperanto.mv.ru/KompLeks/UTF8/DEFAULT.html)»
+  : some computer-science terminology according to the "[Komputada Leksikono](http://www.esperanto.mv.ru/KompLeks/UTF8/DEFAULT.html)"

 \#mav
-  : redundant words, which are used by some esperantists, though they are less precise and unnecessarily complicate the language; e.g. olda (maljuna or malnova), "mava" (malbona)
+  : redundant words, which are used by some esperantists, though they are less precise and unnecessarily complicate the language; e.g. *olda* (*maljuna* or *malnova*), "mava" (malbona)

 \#pers
   : given names and names of important personalities (Petro, Zamenhof, Noa ...)